-There’s no better way to become immersed in Balinese culture and traditions than a visit to Bali’s rice fields (often referred to as “rice terraces” or “rice paddies”).
+There’s no better way to become immersed in Balinese culture and traditions than a visit to Bali’s best rice terraces (often referred to as “rice fields” or “rice paddies”).
 Amongst the oldest and most picturesque in all of Asia, a visit to some of Bali’s most famous rice terraces, like Tegalalang and Jatiliwuh, is one of the best things to do in Bali.

-When choosing which rice terrace to visit, the main consideration is your itinerary, including the locations you intend to visit during your trip.
+When choosing which rice terrace is best to visit, the main consideration is typicallyyour location.
 Whilst some of the rice terraces in this list are truly spectacular, it’s preferable to not have to drive many hours to get there!
 There are rice fields all over Bali, and it’s not usually difficult to find a popular rice field located near most major towns like Ubud and Canggu.
-Other factors to consider when deciding which rice field is best to visit include the type of visual landscape you most want to see, proximity to other destinations and landmarks, and any value-add experiences on offer like swings, markets or cafes.
-The details you need for all are found in our listicle.
+Other factors to consider when deciding which rice field is best to visit include the type of visual landscape you most want to see, proximity to other landmarks, and any value-add experiences on offer like swings, markets or cafes.

-In terms of the best time to visit, Bali’s rice terraces are vibrantly greenest between April and November but provide stunning scenes all year due to succession planting.
+In terms of the best time to visit Bali’s rice terraces, they are typically at their lushest and greenest between April and November, but provide stunning scenes all year due to succession planting.

 Rice is a staple food in Bali and has been grown and cultivated here for more than two thousand years.
 Bali’s rice fields are considered sacred, with many statues, temples and rituals dedicated to Dewi Sri, the goddess of rice and fertility.